-We collect any information you enter on our Site, including your name, email address, website, location, occupation, interests and other personal information that you provide when you register on the Site or that you give us in any other way or at any other time.
-Personal Information means personally identifiable information such as information you provide via forms, surveys, applications or other online fields including name, telephone, e-mail address and other information that you might voluntarily share about yourself or a loved one when you send us a message online.
+We collect any information you enter on our Site, including your name, email address, website, location, occupation, interests, and other personal information that you provide when you register on the Site or give us in any other way or at any other time.
+Personal Information means personally identifiable information such as information you provide via forms, surveys, applications, or other online fields, including name, telephone, e-mail address, and additional information that you might voluntarily share about yourself or a loved one when you send us a message online.
 You share this information when you contact us through our Site requesting to be contacted.
-That way we can contact you about our services and be ready to address any specific matters you reference in your message.
+That way, we can contact you about our services and be ready to address any specific matters you reference in your message.
 You can choose not to provide certain information, but you may not be able to take advantage of our services and features.
-Your use of www.lighthouserecoveryinstitute.com and disclosure of personal information about yourself or another through the use of such website and resultant phone contact is at your own risk and under no circumstances shall Lighthouse Recovery Institute be responsible for any damages you suffer as a result of your use of www.lighthouserecoveryinstitute.com
+Your use of www.lighthouserecoveryinstitute.com and disclosure of personal information about yourself or another through the use of such website and resultant phone contact is at your own risk, and under no circumstances shall Lighthouse Recovery Institute be responsible for any damages you suffer as a result of your use of www.lighthouserecoveryinstitute.com.

 How We Use Personal Information

-The privacy and protection of your information is important to us.
+The privacy and protection of your information are important to us.
 Except as set forth herein, we do not make any personal information available to third parties without your permission.

-- We collect Personal Information in the normal course of business in order to serve you better.
+- We collect Personal Information in the normal course of business to serve you better.